Citizens United v. FEC: Concurring opinions

-Chief Justice John Roberts wrote a separate concurring opinion "to address the important principles of judicial restraint and stare decisis implicated in this case".
+Chief Justice Roberts wrote a separate concurring opinion "to address the important principles of judicial restraint and stare decisis implicated in this case".
 Roberts explained why the Supreme Court must sometimes overrule prior decisions.
 Had prior courts never gone against precedent, for example, "segregation would be legal, minimum wage laws would be unconstitutional, and the Government could wiretap ordinary criminal suspects without first obtaining warrants".
 Roberts's concurrence recited a plethora of case law in which the court had ruled against precedent.
 Ultimately, Roberts argued that "stare decisis... counsels deference to past mistakes, but provides no justification for making new ones".
 Roberts also briefly explained his reasoning for joining the majority.
 He explained:

 "The [government's] ... theory, if accepted, would empower the Government to prohibit newspapers from running editorials or opinion pieces supporting or opposing candidates for office, so long as the newspapers were owned by corporations—as the major ones are.
 First Amendment rights could be confined to individuals, subverting the vibrant public discourse that is at the foundation of our democracy".

 Justice Antonin Scalia also wrote a concurring opinion that addressed the dissent by Justice John Paul Stevens, specifically with regard to the original understanding of the First Amendment.
 Scalia wrote that Stevens's dissent was "in splendid isolation from the text of the First Amendment...
 It never shows why 'the freedom of speech' that was the right of Englishmen did not include the freedom to speak in association with other individuals, including association in the corporate form."
 He further considered the dissent's exploration of the Framers' views about the "role of corporations in society" to be misleading, and even if valid, irrelevant to the text of the Constitution.
 Scalia argued that the First Amendment was written in "terms of speech, not speakers" and that "Its text offers no foothold for excluding any category of speaker."
 This interpretation supported the majority's contention that the Constitution does not allow the courts to separate corporations into media and non-media categories.

 Justice Clarence Thomas, another member of the majority, also wrote a separate concurring opinion in which he disagreed with upholding the disclosure provisions of BCRA Sections 201 and 311.
 To protect the anonymity of contributors to organizations exercising free speech, Thomas would have struck down those reporting requirements, rather than allowing them to be challenged only on a case-by-case basis.
 Thomas's primary argument was that anonymous free speech is protected by the First Amendment and that making contributor lists public makes the contributors vulnerable to retaliation.
 Thomas also expressed concern that such retaliation could extend to retaliation by elected officials.